-6.13.2.
+6.16.2.
 Contents of Binutils

-Installed programs: addr2line, ar, as, c++filt, elfedit, gprof, ld, ld.bfd, nm, objcopy, objdump, ranlib, readelf, size, strings, and strip addr2line Translates program addresses to file names and line numbers; given an address and the name of an executable, it uses the debugging information in the executable to determine which source file and line number are associated with the address ar Creates, modifies, and extracts from archives as An assembler that assembles the output of gcc into object files c++filt Used by the linker to de-mangle C++ and Java symbols and to keep overloaded functions from clashing elfedit Updates the ELF header of ELF files gprof Displays call graph profile data

-Installed libraries: libbfd.{a,so} and libopcodes.{a,so}

-Installed directory: /usr/lib/ldscripts

-Id A linker that combines a number of object and archive files into a single file, relocating their data and tying up symbol references ld.bfd Hard link to ld nm Lists the symbols occurring in a given object file objcopy Translates one type of object file into another objdump Displays information about the given object file, with options controlling the particular information to display; the information shown is useful to programmers who are working on the compilation tools ranlib Generates an index of the contents of an archive and stores it in the archive; the index lists all of the symbols defined by archive members that are relocatable object files readelf Displays information about ELF type binaries size Lists the section sizes and the total size for the given object files strings Outputs, for each given file, the sequences of printable characters that are of at least the specified length (defaulting to four); for object files, it prints, by default, only the strings from the initializing and loading sections while for other types of files, it scans the entire file strip Discards symbols from object files libbfd The Binary File Descriptor library libopcodes A library for dealing with opcodes-the "readable text" versions of instructions for the processor; it is used for building utilities like objdump
+Installed programs: addr2line, ar, as, c++filt, elfedit, gprof, ld, ld.bfd, ld.gold, nm, objcopy, objdump, ranlib, readelf, size, strings, and strip Installed libraries: libbfd.{a,so} and libopcodes.{a,so} Installed directory: /usr/lib/ldscripts addr2line Translates program addresses to file names and line numbers; given an address and the name of an executable, it uses the debugging information in the executable to determine which source file and line number are associated with the address ar Creates, modifies, and extracts from archives as An assembler that assembles the output of gcc into object files c++filt Used by the linker to de-mangle C++ and Java symbols and to keep overloaded functions from clashing elfedit Updates the ELF header of ELF files gprof Displays call graph profile data ld A linker that combines a number of object and archive files into a single file, relocating their data and tying up symbol references ld.gold A cut down version of ld that only supports the elf object file format ld.bfd Hard link to ld nm Lists the symbols occurring in a given object file objcopy Translates one type of object file into another objdump Displays information about the given object file, with options controlling the particular information to display; the information shown is useful to programmers who are working on the compilation tools ranlib Generates an index of the contents of an archive and stores it in the archive; the index lists all of the symbols defined by archive members that are relocatable object files readelf Displays information about ELF type binaries size Lists the section sizes and the total size for the given object files strings Outputs, for each given file, the sequences of printable characters that are of at least the specified length (defaulting to four); for object files, it prints, by default, only the strings from the initializing and loading sections while for other types of files, it scans the entire file strip Discards symbols from object files libbfd The Binary File Descriptor library libopcodes A library for dealing with opcodes-the "readable text" versions of instructions for the processor; it is used for building utilities like objdump

-6.14.
-GMP-6.1.0
+6.17.
+GMP-6.1.2